hanhung/Creating-Audio-Reactive-Visuals-With-StyleGAN/README.md

 ![Image description](workflow.png)
 *Fig. 1: Overall workflow of our method*

-In this project we use stylegan to create audio reactive visual for VJ.
+In this project we use stylegan to create audio reactive visuals for VJ.
+Given an audio clip we first perform feature extraction using fft and filtering to separate different sounds such as bass and snare.
+Then for every time-step we calculate the magnitude of changes in these features and map them to movement in the latent space of stylegan.
+The latent vectors obtained after this step is joined by style mixing to create an image for every time-step.
+(See original [stylegan paper](https://arxiv.org/abs/1812.04948) for details on style mixing) Concatenating the images and we obtain a video clip that "dances" to the audio clip.
+The overall workflow is shown in Fig. 1.

+## Expermiments

+### Hand Crafted Features

+### Nsynth Extracted Features

+### Learned Walks

 ### Markdown